se2p/pynguin/docs/contributing.rst

 You can find the tests in the ``tests`` folder.
 The target ``make test`` executes ``pytest`` with the appropriate parameters.

+We prefer a test-driven development style, which allows us to have tests in a natural way when developing some new functionality.

 To combine all analysis tools and the test execution we provide the target ``make check``, which executes all of them in a row.